bitshares/dev.bitshares.works/core/wallet/cli_wallet.md

     null
     locked >>>

-The wallet can be unlocked by providing the password.

 **unlock**

     locked >>> unlock "supersecretpassphrase"
     unlocked >>>

 > Note: After this point, you can issue any command available to the cli-wallet (Wallet APIs) or construct your own transaction manually.

-### Opening Remote Procedure Call (RPC) Port

-In order to allow RPC calls for wallet operations (spend, buy, sell, …) you can choose between pure RPC or RPC-HTTP requests.

-* websocket RPC via the `-r` parameter, and
-* HTTP RPC via the `-H` parameter:

-In our example below, it shows that the cli-wallet opens two RPC ports.
-You can interface your application with it.

-    ./programs/cli_wallet/cli_wallet -s wss://bitshares.openledger.info/ws -H 127.0.0.1:8092 -r 127.0.0.1:8093

-The command above will open the cli-wallet and, unless you already have a local wallet, will ask you to provide a password for your local wallet.
-Once a wallet has been created (default wallet file is `wallet.json`), it will prompt with `locked >>>`.

-***

-## Case 2: Connecting a Cli-Wallet

-**Create a Wallet**

-    ./programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090

-Depending on the actual chain that you want to connect to your may need to specify –chain-id.

-### Opening Remote Procedure Calls (RPC) Port

-In order to allow RPC calls for wallet operations (spend, buy, sell, …) you can choose between pure RPC or RPC-HTTP requests.
-In this example, the latter is preferred since well established libraries make use of the RPC-HTTP protocol.

-The cli-wallet can open a RPC port so that you can interface your application with it.

-**To enable RPC-HTTP in your wallet you need to run:**

-    # recommended for use with python, or curl:
-    ./programs/cli_wallet/cli_wallet --rpc-http-endpoint="127.0.0.1:8092"
-    # or
-    ./programs/cli_wallet/cli_wallet --rpc-endpoint="127.0.0.1:8092"

-depending on the kind of RPC protocol.

-* websocket RPC via the `-r` parameter
-* HTTP RPC via the `-H` parameter

-**This example will open the port 8092 for local queries only.
-It is not recommended to publicly expose your wallet!**

-***

-## Case 3: Connecting a Cli-Wallet in Public Testnet

-We will now show how to connect a cli-wallet to the new blockchain and generate our first transaction on the new blockchain.

-In order to create a wallet (on Public Testnet), you must specify the previously setup server.
-With the witness node’s default access control settings.

-**Create a Wallet - Public Testnet**

-    ./programs/cli_wallet/cli_wallet --wallet-file my-wallet.json -s ws://127.0.0.1:11011 -H 127.0.0.1:8090 -r 127.0.0.1:8099

-> Note: The parameter `-H` is required so that we can interface with the cli-wallet via RPC-HTTP-JSON, later while -r will open a port for the Ruby-based faucet.

-If you get the `set_password` prompt, it means your CLI has successfully conected to the testnet witness node.

-> To use the wallet, you must `unlock` the wallet.

-***

-## Gaining Access to Blockchain
+### Gaining Access to Blockchain

 In Graphene, balances are contained in accounts.
-To import an account that exists in the Graphene genesis. (i.g.,\<name\> is an account name owning the key.  \<wifkey\> is a private key)
+To claim an account that exists in the Graphene genesis, use the `import_key` command.

-### Import

 **import_key**

     >>> import_key <name> "<wifkey>"

 Funds are stored in genesis balance objects.
-These funds can be claimed, with no fee.
+These funds can be claimed, with no fee, by using the `import_balance` command.

 **import_balance**

     >>> import_balance <name> ["*"] true

 ### Register

-To register an account, the registrar needs to be a lifetime member.
-You can upgrade the account to *Lifetime member (LTM) status.* (e.g. `faucet` is the registrar in an example below)
+> **Note**: To register an account, the registrar needs to be a lifetime member.
+You can upgrade the account to *Lifetime member (LTM) status.

+e.g. We upgrade `faucet` account because `faucet` is the registrar in an example below.

     >>> upgrade_account faucet true